Ullaskar Dutta: Trial and sentence

 In the famous Alipore bomb case, Ullaskar was arrested on 2 May 1908 and he was sentenced to death by hanging in 1909.
 Later, on appeal, the verdict was reduced to transportation for life and he was deported to the Cellular Jail in Andaman.

 Cellular jail

-Ullaskar was subjected to brutal torture in the Cellular Jail and is said have lost his mental balance.
+Ullaskar was subjected to brutal torture and repeated electrocution in the Cellular Jail and is said have lost his mental balance.
 He was set free in 1920 and he returned to Kolkata.

 Later life

 Ullaskar was again arrested in 1931 and sentenced to 18 months imprisonment.
 He returned to his home village Kalikachha when colonial rule ended in 1947.
 After a lonely life of 10 years, he returned to Kolkata in 1957.

-After returning to Kolkata he married his childhood friend Lila, daughter of Bipin Chandra Pal at that time she was a physically challenged widow woman and went to Silchar, the district town of Cachar District of Assam and spent his later life there.
-He died on 17 May 1965 in Kolkata, West Bengal.
+After returning to Kolkata, he married his childhood friend Lila, daughter of Bipin Chandra Pal, who at the time was physically challenged and widowed.
+He went to Silchar, the district town of Cachar District of Assam and spent his later life there.
+He died on 17 May 1965 in Silchar.
 Recently, two roads in Kolkata and Silchar were named after him.